Skip to main content

 Full Video Transcript

 Simply put, double jeopardy is the act of prosecuting a person for an offense for which he or she has already been tried and/or prosecuted.
-Double jeopardy is prohibited by the 5th Amendment of the Constitution of the United States.
-Specifically, there cannot be a second prosecution for the same offence after acquittal; a second prosecution for the same offense after conviction; and there cannot be multiple punishments for the same offense.
-Double jeopardy does not apply in situations where there is an appeal on a ruling or if the first case resulted in a hung or corrupted jury.
+Double jeopardy is prohibited by the Fifth Amendment of the Constitution of the United States.
+Specifically, there cannot be a second prosecution for the same offense after acquittal, a second prosecution for the same offense after conviction, and there cannot be multiple punishments for the same offense.
+Double jeopardy does not apply in situations where there is an appeal on a ruling, or if the first case resulted in a hung or a corrupted jury.
 The rules and laws surrounding double jeopardy are incredibly complex and can confuse the most sophisticated attorneys and judges.
 If you’ve been accused of a crime, speak with an experienced criminal defense attorney in your area.

 Was this helpful?